cgigliob/cgigliob/README.md

-## Bachelor of Science in Computer Science from the Universidad Nacional de Ingenieria, passionate about data.
+Bachelor of Science in Computer Science from the Universidad Nacional de Ingenieria.
+## Passionate about data.